Nightblade/pob-dict/README.md

 ## Dictionary additions
 Which dictionary do I add this unrecognised word to?
-* If it's spelled *correctly within the context of*:
+* If it's spelled *correctly*, in the context of:
   * the game (Path of Exile) -> `poe-dict.txt`.
   * the PoB source code / git repository -> `pob-dict.txt`.
-  * English, but not in CSpell's dictionaries -> `extra-en-dict.txt`
+  * English, but missing from CSpell's dictionaries -> `extra-en-dict.txt`
 * If it's spelled *incorrectly* or doesn't fit anywhere else, and/or you want to suppress the warning -> `ignore-dict.txt`.
-To reduce false negatives, please try to make this type of addition as specific as possible (see CritsDontAlways example below).
+Note:  To reduce false negatives, please try to make this type of addition as specific as possible (see `CritsDontAlways` example below).

-If unsure, open a [new issue](https://github.com/Nightblade/pob-dict/issues/new/choose).
+* If you're unsure, just ask me on Discord or open a [new issue](https://github.com/Nightblade/pob-dict/issues/new/choose).

 ### Examples
 | Word              | Dictionary          | Reasoning